 Six elements every TikTok cover prompt should specify:

-- High-contrast palette: bright subject + dark backdrop, or saturated complementary pair
+- High-contrast palette: bright subject on a dark backdrop, or a saturated complementary pair

-- Subject 50%+ of frame: TikTok thumbnails are tiny on profile grids — subject must dominate
+- Subject fills 50%+ of the frame: grid thumbnails are small, so the subject must dominate

-- Algorithmic crop safe: keep all critical content out of the bottom 20% (covered by username overlay)
+- Grid-crop safe: keep critical content inside the center 1080x1080 square and out of the bottom ~270 px (caption overlay)

 - Single graphic device: arrow / circle / countdown — one device, not three